DIGIT-PSB/BOLDC/README.md

 # BOLDC
-This repo is primarily for developing the websites for the Behrend Open Lab for Digital Cinema.
+This repo is primarily for developing the website for the Behrend Open Lab for Digital Cinema.